 If it encountered an error while trying to load the saved configuration, the gateway will indicate the first error it found and a brief description about it under the Load Configuration button.
-The configuration file is xml and can be modified with any text editor.
-Once that error is fixed, try loading again until it is successful.
+Contact RTA Support with a screenshot of this error to further troubleshoot.